 Board of Trustees

 Juliet is a Chartered IT Professional and cyber security expert.
 She has a number of years of experience volunteering with stroke survivors with aphasia and firmly believes that improved technology skills can have a positive impact on people with aphasia.

 Anne Watson, Co-founder and Vice-chair

-Anne is a Specialist Speech and Language Therapist who has worked as a part-time tutor /SLT running conversation groups for people with aphasia at City Lit Adult Education College in London since 2002.
+Anne has recently retired as a Speech and Language Therapist (May 2021).
+She worked as a part-time tutor /SLT running conversation groups for people with aphasia at City Lit Adult Education College in London from 2002 to May 2021.
 Anne has also worked in the NHS in a career spanning over three decades.

 Elizabeth Wallis, Trustee

 As a qualified nurse formerly working in the NHS for 10 years, Elizabeth has experience of stroke and aphasia in acute care settings.

 Elizabeth is currently working as a head gardener in sunny Berkshire.